Overview of COVID-19 Therapeutics and Prophylaxis for Non-Hospitalized Patients

 • Active treatment with high-dose corticosteroids (i.e., ≥20 mg prednisone or equivalent per day when administered for ≥2 weeks), alkylating agents, antimetabolites, transplant-related immunosuppressive drugs, cancer chemotherapeutic agents classified as severely immunosuppressive, tumor-necrosis (TNF) blockers, and other biologic agents that are immunosuppressive or immunomodulatory (e.g., B-cell depleting agents).

-Locate Therapeutics and Prophylaxis In The City
+Locate COVID-19 Therapeutics In The City

 State and Federal Reporting Requirements